Ixitxachitl/thermal_camera/readme.md

 - The endpoint must return the JSON response described above.
 - The device should be accessible via a URL in the format `http://<device-ip>/json`.

+## Motion Detection

+The motion detection sensor calculates the difference between the "highest" and "average" temperatures in the frame.
+If the difference exceeds a certain threshold (default: 2.5), it indicates motion.
+You can adjust this threshold in the component code.

 ## Development

-This integration uses a dynamic Google Font for text overlays, downloaded at runtime.
-Adjustments can be made in the `camera.py` code to change the font, scaling, or color mapping logic.
+- This integration uses a dynamic Google Font for text overlays, downloaded at runtime.
+- Adjustments can be made in the camera.py code to change the font, scaling, or color mapping logic.
+- For the motion detection sensor, you can customize the temperature difference threshold in the code to fine-tune sensitivity.

 ## Troubleshooting